shivshankardayal/Kunjika/Features.rst

 55. Visual notification of new questions/comments/answers when a user is browsing any part of the forum. e.g "A new question/comment/answer has been posted, click here to read it."
 Or "4 new questions/comments/answers have just been posted.
 Click here to read them."
+56. Question, answers and comments should be editable only by poster.